mineur/instagram-parser/README.md

 > You don't need to cast **InstagramPost** if you don't want to.
 > It is just to easy work with your IDE's autocomplete.

-> I recommend you to enqueue the output result, some requests can
+> Be careful!
+I recommend you to enqueue the output result and treat it separately,
-> return thousands, even million of posts.
+> some of the Tags can have thousands of posts related to.